ejhusom/ejhusom.github.io/posts/2022-01-05-machine-learning-and-carbon-emissions/index.md

 > The AI community must begin to work toward new paradigms in artificial intelligence that do not require exponentially growing datasets nor outrageously vast energy expenditures.

-Another article, [The drive to make machine learning greener](https://www.discovermagazine.com/technology/the-drive-to-make-machine-learning-greener) from Discover Magazine, quotes a researcher team from the University of California, Berkeley, on how reporting on carbon emissions might help reduce carbon emissions:
+Another article, [The drive to make machine learning greener](https://www.discovermagazine.com/technology/the-drive-to-make-machine-learning-greener) from Discover Magazine, quotes a researcher team from the University of California, Berkeley, on how reporting on carbon emissions might help reduce them:

 > Patterson and colleagues conclude by recommending that computer scientists report the energy their calculations consume and the carbon footprint associated with this, along with the time and number of processors involved.
 Their idea is to make it possible to directly compare computing practices and to reward the most efficient.
 “If the machine learning community working on computationally intensive models starts competing on training quality and carbon footprint rather than on accuracy alone, the most efficient data centers and hardware might see the highest demand,” they say.